WycliffeAssociates/btt-writer-docs/docs/dImport.rst

 2. The program opens the file explorer to the BTT Writer backups folder.
 Navigate to find the desired file. **Hint**: you will be able to view only the files that have an extension of txt or usfm.

-3. Click to select the desired file, and then click **Open**.
+3. Make note of the language code contained in the file name, because you may need it in the next step.
+Click the desired file, and then click **Open**.

-4. Click to select the target language on the 'Choose a Target Language' screen.
-You can search for a language by typing the first few letters of the language in the search field.
+4. The USFM file itself may not contain the name of the target language.
+If not, you’ll need to tell BTT Writer what target language the project uses.
+On the 'Choose a Target Language' screen you can search for the language by typing its code in the search field.
+Use the language code that you made note of from the file name.
+Click the target language to select it.

 5. The remaining screens depend on what information is contained in the USFM file.